AlexJeffcott/amboss-cypress-demo/README.md

 Let us also imagine that the backend holds back its changes in a staging environment prior to a twice weekly deployment.

 Let us further imagine that there are backend changes, which will result in an unhandled Javascript exception, ready and waiting to be deployed to the live environment tomorrow.
 Some small misalignment or unintentional misimplementation of the data contract could be more than sufficient to cause this.
-The change has just been deployed to the staging environment, so has not yet resulted in a broken web application and a new p0 event for your up-time metrics dashboard.
+The change has just been deployed to the staging environment, so has not yet resulted in a broken web application and a new critical bug event for your up-time metrics dashboard.

 Let us continue by imagining that the frontend starts their master deployment pipeline with a host of irrelevant changes.